JorjaKark/LBAW/README.md

 - [X] 4.3 User stories specify roles [who]
 - [X] 4.4 User stories have capabilities [what]
 - [X] 4.5 User stories have benefits [why]
-- [ ] 4.6 Each user story identifies its responsible group member
+- [X] 4.6 Each user story identifies its responsible group member
-- [ ] 4.7 User stories have priorities [prototype, product, innovation]
+- [ ] 4.7 User stories have priorities [prototype, product, innovation] -> falta innovation
 - [X] 4.8 User stories are ordered by priority
 - [ ] 4.9 User stories do not overlap
 - [ ] 4.10 User stories have an adequate and consistent granularity